How Long Does A Transmission Flush Take? [Save A Ton Of Money]

 What Is The Difference Between Transmission Flush and Transmission Oil Change Service?

-The main difference between a transmission flush and a transmission oil change is that a transmission flush involves pushing the fresh transmission fluid through the transmission back and forth while a transmission oil change involves draining the transmission fluid from the transmission pan by simply opening the drain plug.
+The main difference between a transmission flush and a transmission oil change is that a transmission flush involves pushing the fresh transmission fluid through the transmission back and forth while a transmission fluid change only involves draining the transmission fluid from the transmission pan by simply opening the drain plug, and replacing the transmission filter.

 Transmission oil change and servicing only removes 1/3rd of transmission oil as the remaining transmission oil is still present in the torque converter and transmission cooler.
 In transmission flush, service companies do not drop the oil pan.
 They just run fresh transmission fluid through the transmission cooler lines of the transmission and replace it with 100% of the old transmission fluid.